ethans333/celly-auto-sms/README.md

 - [x] /user/resend_code
 - [x] Fix sending Access Token, not working for getUser
 - [x] Attatch microsoft graph api to cognito
+- [x] Toll free number acquired
+- [x] Build out UI for login and register

 ---

-Doing:
+In progress:

+- [ ] Tie backend to frontend.
+- [ ] Write out API docs for User & Other functions
-- [ ] Toll free number acquired
+- [ ] Fix token only working for one action issue.

+---

+To Do:

 - [ ] Add events to calendar using graph api.

----

 - [ ] Build out UI for the side bar of both cells.
-- [ ] Build out UI for login and register
 - [ ] Build landing page
-- [ ] Tie backend to frontend
-- [ ] Write out API docs for User & Other functions

 ## Resources